kitswas/VirtualGamePad/Roadmap.md

 Won't be implemented in the foreseeable future.

 - Bluetooth as a connection mode.
 - Support for multiple clients with a single server.
+You can run multiple instances of the server in parallel.
 See [this issue](https://github.com/kitswas/VirtualGamePad-PC/issues/8).

 ## Completed